East Hero 1 MF.jpg

 Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy recognized by the World Health Organization (WHO), the American Psychological Association (APA), and the Department of Veterans Affairs.
 According to EMDRIA, EMDR helps the brain reprocess stuck or overwhelming experiences so the nervous system can return to a more adaptive, regulated state.

 Instead of only talking about what happened, EMDR works with the brain’s natural healing process.
-Using bilateral stimulation—such as eye movements, tapping, or hand buzzers, we support the brain in rewriting the meaning of distressing memories and reducing the emotional and physical activation connected to them.
+Using bilateral stimulation—such as eye movements, tapping, or vibrating hand buzzers, we support the brain in rewriting the meaning of distressing memories and reducing the emotional and physical activation connected to them.
 The memory isn’t erased; the goal is to stop it from feeling like a threat.

 How EMDR Helps